zirinisp/SlackKit/README.md

 3. Configure your shell: `echo 'if which swiftenv > /dev/null; then eval "$(swiftenv init -)"; fi' >> ~/.bash_profile`
 4. Download and install the latest Zewo compatible snapshot:
 ```
-swiftenv install DEVELOPMENT-SNAPSHOT-2016-04-12-a
+swiftenv install DEVELOPMENT-SNAPSHOT-2016-05-03-a
-swiftenv local DEVELOPMENT-SNAPSHOT-2016-04-12-a
+swiftenv local DEVELOPMENT-SNAPSHOT-2016-05-03-a
 ```
 5. Install and Link OpenSSL: `brew install openssl`, `brew link openssl --force`

-To build an application that uses SlackKit in Xcode, simply use SwiftPM:
+To build an application that uses SlackKit in Xcode, simply use SwiftPM.
+(For the 05-03 snapshot you must run `swift build` before generating an Xcode project:
 ```
+swift build
-swift build -Xswiftc -I/usr/local/include -Xlinker -L/usr/local/lib -X
+swift build -Xlinker -L$(pwd)/.build/debug/ -Xswiftc -I/usr/local/include -Xlinker -L/usr/local/lib -X
 ```